PRIVACY NOTICE

 • NHS providers who are directly involved in your care/ treatment plan

-Furthermore, there may be instances where we are asked to share limited information such as name and address from third party organisations in compliance with their statutory duties, this Notice is assurance that we will not share any health record information.
-However, instances where we are unable to obtain your consent, we are duly informing you via this Notice, which is in line with GDPR and known as a fair Processing Notice where we may share this data.
+Furthermore, there may be instances where we asked to share limited information such as name and address from third party organisations in compliance with their statutory duties, this notice is assurance that we will not share any health record information.
+However, instances where we are unable to obtain your consent, we are duly informing you via this notice, which is in line with GDPR and known as a fair Processing Notice whereby, we may share this data,

-1. Your consent; you are able to remove your consent at any time by contacting [email protected].
+1. Your consent.
+You can remove your consent at any time.
+You can do this by contacting info@chequershealth.co.uk.

 2. We have a contractual obligation